What is Myopia (Nearsightedness):-

 Genetics plays a role in the development of nearsightedness as well – when one (or both) parents are myopic, there is a greater chance that their child will also be myopic.

-Environmental factors- Kids who play outdoors tend to have a better vision to a greater wavelength.
+Environmental factors- Kids who play outdoors tend to have better vision at a greater wavelength.
 These kids have low rates of myopia.
 People who are exercising more are less likely to be affected by myopia because their eyes have a wider field of vision.
 When an individual is exposed to sunlight or bright outdoor light for a long period, there is a chance for them to have more secretion of dopamine in the retina.
 This increased level of dopamine can enhance the visibility of the eyes.
 This is the reason why environmental factors play a vital role in myopic eyes.

 Ayurvedic Treatment Options for Myopia :-

-Ayurveda is an old medical system and natural herbal medicines are the basis for this treatment.
+Ayurveda is an old medical system, and natural herbal medicines are the basis for this treatment.
 There is a branch within Ayurveda, the Shalakya Tantra, which deals with eye diseases.

 We all have three main doshas or energy forces that determine our actions, body structure, and general health.
 Vata dosha controls the movement and circulation in our body.
-Pitta controls our digestion process and metabolism.
+Pitta controls our digestive process and metabolism.
 Kapha is responsible for the lubrication and structure of the body.

-Balanced doshas keep us healthy and imbalanced doshas can cause different diseases.
-All these doshas also have sub doshas which control the function of the various parts of our body.
+Balanced doshas keep us healthy, and imbalanced doshas can cause different diseases.
+All these doshas also have sub-doshas, which control the function of the various parts of our body.

 Ayurvedic herbal remedies help to improve eye health and may help to control myopia and other vision issues:-